tzecris/GeolocationApp/userApp/README.md

 * mvn clean install

 DB setup:
-* You can use db.sql to create the db schema in a MySQL server
+* You can use db.sql file to create the db schema in a MySQL server
-* go to application properties
+* Go to application properties
 * Replace values in application.properties files :
   * spring.datasource.url= ??
   * spring.datasource.username=??